Shimura data and corners: topology: The fibres of the map

 It identifies the fibre $(p^K)^{-1} ( [(z_0,gK)] )$ with the quotient by the free action of $C_j(\BQ) \cap gKg^{-1}$ on the contractible space $( A_{Q_j} \! \backslash \tilde{\pi}_j^{-1}(z_0) )^{BS}$. \ In particular, the fibre $(p^{r,K})^{-1} ([(z_0,gK)])$ is connected. \end{Cor}

 \begin{Proof} (a): put $\Gamma := Q_j(\BQ) \cap gKg^{-1}$, and apply Proposition~\ref{5X}~(b)--(d).

 (b): we leave it to the reader to prove first that under

 the pre-image of the point $[(z_0,gK)]$ is indeed identified, \emph{via} $[(x,gK)] \mapsto Hx$, to the quotient by the action of $H$ on $p^{-1}(z_0)$.
 Then use Theorem~\ref{5S}~(d) and part~(a).
-The claim concerning freeness of the action of $H_C$ (provided the latter is neat) is Corollary~\ref{5T}~(c) (given Proposition~\ref{5X}~(a)).
+The claim concerning freeness of the action of $H_C$ (provided the latter is neat) is Corollary~\ref{5T}~(c).

 (c): the strategy is formally identical to the one employed for (b) (replace Theorem~\ref{5S}~(d) by Corollary~\ref{5U}~(b)). \end{Proof}

 \begin{Rem} (a)~According to \cite[Thm.~9.3]{BS}, the action of $H_C$ on $( A_{Q_j} \! \backslash \tilde{\pi}_j^{-1}(z_0) )^{BS}$ is properly discontinuous.
 Therefore (Corollary~\ref{5Y}~(a)), the same is true for the action of $H$.
 It follows (Corollary~\ref{5Y}~(b)) that the fibre $(p^K)^{-1} ( [(z_0,gK)] )$ is locally isomorphic to a quotient of $( A_{Q_j} \! \backslash \tilde{\pi}_j^{-1}(z_0) )^{BS}$ by a finite group, which is trivial if $K$ is neat. \ from Corollary~\ref{5Y}~(c) is already known, at least if $\FX$ is connected: see \cite[Thm.~5.8]{G} (which is stated without the assumption on neatness).
 It can be safely supposed that Corollary~\ref{5Y}~(b) is known as well.
 Its not being stated in \loccit \ seems to be solely due to the wish to avoid the use of homogeneous spaces under non-reductive algebraic groups. \ as the image of $p^{-1}(z_0) \cap e(Q)$ under the projection